Last Updated: July 16, 2026

 Acute Immune Support (Upper Respiratory Infections)

-Dried Herb Tea/Decoction: 1-2 grams of dried root or aerial parts, prepared as tea or decoction, consumed 3 times daily.
-Maximum duration: 10-14 days.
+Dried Herb Tea or Decoction: 1 to 2 grams of dried root or aerial parts, prepared as tea or decoction, consumed 3 times daily.
+Maximum duration: 10 to 14 days.

-Standardized Extract: 200-400 mg of standardized extract (containing minimum 4% polyphenols), taken 2-3 times daily.
+Standardized Extract: 200 to 400 mg of standardized extract (containing minimum 4% polyphenols), taken 2 to 3 times daily.

 Critical Timing and Duration Considerations

 Research emphasizes the importance of proper timing and limited duration for Echinacea use.
-Studies show greatest effectiveness when Echinacea is initiated at the very first signs of upper respiratory symptoms—the "prodromal stage" when you feel something coming on but aren't yet fully ill.
-Early intervention appears more effective than starting treatment after symptoms have fully developed.
+Studies show greatest effectiveness when Echinacea is initiated at the very first signs of upper respiratory symptoms, the prodromal stage when you feel something coming on but aren't yet fully ill.
+Early intervention appears more effective than starting after symptoms have fully developed.

 Equally important is the limitation on continuous use.
 While short-term use (up to 2 weeks) demonstrates safety and efficacy, prolonged use beyond 8 weeks may lead to diminished immune response or potential immunosuppression.
 This differs from adaptogenic herbs like Astragalus, which may be used for extended periods.
-For seasonal immune support, herbalists recommend intermittent use—taking Echinacea for 2 weeks, then taking a 1-2 week break before resuming if needed.
+For seasonal immune support, herbalists recommend intermittent use, taking Echinacea for 2 weeks, then taking a 1 to 2 week break before resuming if needed.

 Safety Considerations and Contraindications